 MindinfoLine: Provides information on a range of topics including all types of mental distress and where to get help.
-The helpline can point people to other organisations, eg, benefits advice, so it is a good first port of call.
+The helpline can point people to other organisations, eg, benefits advice.

 Link: www.mind.org.uk Tel: 0300 123 3393

 The Rethink Mental Health Advice & Information Service: A service that provides factsheets and advice on issues such as treatment, medication and therapy, as well as money, debt, benefit entitlement and other issues related to mental illness.